sarvex/EsenthelEngine/README.md

 GAME ENGINES
 You may NOT integrate the source code into other game engines, that are not based on Titan Engine.
-You can create your own game engines based on Titan, however they must clearly state that they're "based on Titan Engine" with the name linking to: https://esenthel.com or https://github.com/Esenthel/EsenthelEngine and 15% of income generated from your engine and engine related services (including but not limited to: donations, license sales, adding features, providing support) must be shared with Titan Engine creator.
+You can create your own game engines based on Titan, however they must clearly state that they're "based on Titan Engine" with the text linking to: https://esenthel.com or https://github.com/Esenthel/EsenthelEngine and 5% of income generated from your engine and engine related services (including but not limited to: donations, license sales, adding features, providing support) must be shared with Titan Engine creator.
-However if Titan Engine creator dies without transferring Engine copyrights, then Engine enters the Public Domain, and can be used by anyone without any restrictions.
+Games/apps created with your engine are also covered under this license and are subject to royalties.

 SHARING
 Titan Engine creator is allowed to publicly share that you are using Titan Engine,